 Those traveling in the backcountry are advised that cell phone coverage does not exist in many areas.
 With elevations running from 2,500′ to over 9,500′ snow can come literally at any time of year, and persons venturing into the mountains should be prepared with sleeping bag, fire-starting capability, water, and shovel even if planning only a day trip.
 Sheriff’s Search & Rescue coordinators emphasize that you should tell a friend or relative where you are going and when you expect to return.Visitors are advised to lock their vehicles and leave no valuables in sight.

-ATV’s (four-wheelers) and off-road motorcycles: require the driver to be licensed (with some exceptions) and the vehicle to have a public-land permit.
+ATV’s (four-wheelers) and off-road motorcycles: As of January 1, 2014 anyone operating a Class I or Class III ATV must have a an ORPD Safety Education Card, wherever they ride.
+With few exceptions it is required that the driver be be licensed and the vehicle to have a public-land permit.
 These are available at the ATV shops and cost $10.50 for two years.
 Additionally, some forest roads are closed to ATV’s and may or may not be posted to that effect.
 A list is available from the Forest Service or the Sheriff’s forest patrol deputy.

 Snowmobiles: the driver and the machine must be licensed through the state Department of Motor Vehicles to operate on public land.
 There are also specific “rules of the road” with which snowmobilers should be familiar before venturing out.

 Firewood cutting: the season runs from May 1 to November 30.
-Non-commercial permits are $5.00 a cord for a minimum of four cords and a maximum of ten cords.
+Non-commercial permits are $5.00 a cord for a minimum of four cords and a maximum of ten cords in the Wallowa Whitman NF or 12 cords in the Umatilla NF.

 Permits are available from the Forest Service LaGrande office during business hours, or from the following private vendors: